 The heftiest splitting maul I’ve ever seen is 12 pounds.
 The majority weigh 8 – 9 lbs. with the exception of the 4-lb splitters.

-Keep in mind that a heavier maul will be able to generate more force but they will be more difficult to swing.
+Keep in mind that a heavier maul will be able to generate more force, but it will be more difficult to swing.

-So, if you are a small person, or have arthritis or any other condition that limits your strength or mobility, then you should opt for a lighter maul.
+So, if you are a small person or have arthritis or any other condition that limits your strength or mobility, you should opt for a lighter maul.

 On the other hand, if you’re a large, strong person or if you are splitting particularly hardwood, then a heavier maul like a 12 lb may be necessary.